immersive-web/webxr-ar-module/explainer.md

 Most applications will want to visually represent the input sources somehow.
 The appropriate type of visualization to be used depends on the value of the `targetRayMode` attribute:

   * `'gaze'`: A cursor should be drawn at some distance down the target ray, ideally at the depth of the first surface it intersects with, so the user can identify what will be interacted with when a select event is fired.
 It's not appropriate to draw a controller or ray in this case, since they may obscure the user's vision or be difficult to visually converge on.
-  * `'handheld'`: If the `gripMatrix` in not `null` an application-appropriate controller model should be drawn using that matrix as the transform.
+  * `'tracked-hand'`: If the `gripMatrix` in not `null` an application-appropriate controller model should be drawn using that matrix as the transform.
 If appropriate for the experience, the a visualization of the target ray and a cursor as described in the `'gaze'` should also be drawn.
   * `'screen'`: In all cases the point of origin of the target ray is obvious and no visualization is needed.

 ```js